The Sandman Reader III: Dream Country

 October 1990

-Story Artist: Colleen Doran (penciller), Malcolm Jones III (inker)
+Story Artist: Colleen Doran (penciler), Malcolm Jones III (inker)

-Element Girl had first appeared in “Metamorpho” #10 from February 1967 and went on to appear in several later “Metamorpho” issues.
-She worked for the Central Intelligence Agency (CIA) and didn’t seem to appear in much of anything again until Gaiman used her in “Sandman.”
+Element Girl first appeared in “Metamorpho” #10 in February 1967 and went on to appear in several later “Metamorpho” issues.
+She worked for the Central Intelligence Agency (CIA) and did not seem to appear in much of anything again until Gaiman used her in “Sandman.”

-Enter Death, who initially seemed uninterested in helping Element Girl kill herself.
-Although Death didn’t play a direct role in that process, she did push Element Girl on a path that eventually made it possible.
+Enter Death, who initially seemed disinterested in helping Element Girl kill herself.
+Although Death did not play a direct role in that process, she did push Element Girl on a path that eventually made it possible.
 Egyptian Mythology had played into Element Girl’s creation and the god Ra was requested by her to play a part in her apparent demise.

-It was hard to understand Death‘s position in Element Girl’s story.
-While she did plant the seeds regarding how Element Girl could kill herself, she also gave advice regarding Element Girl having created her own personal hell.
-That hell had presumably been created through mental illness.
+It was hard to understand Death’s position in Element Girl’s story.
+While she planted the seeds for how Element Girl could kill herself, she also offered advice suggesting Element Girl had created her own personal hell.
+That hell had been created through mental illness.